alsuren/mijia-homie/docs/presentation/slides.md

   - Just the async version of Iter, but with less syntax support.

   - Not something that David uses much in web-land.

-- Unbounded Channels

-  - Fine if you know it's not going to back up.

 ---